Private Client blog

 There are many reasons inheritance disputes are rising, including:

-Rising property prices over the past few decades means there is more at stake – where there are large sums of money on the line, people are more likely to fight for everything they feel they are entitled to.
-This may especially be the case for people who cannot afford their own home, so may be relying on an inheritance pay-out to get them on the property ladder.
+Rising property prices over the past few decades mean there is more at stake – where there are large sums of money on the line, people are more likely to fight for everything they feel they are entitled to.
+This may especially be the case for people who cannot afford their own home, so maybe relying on an inheritance pay-out to get them on the property ladder.

-Sadly, a tough economy and increasing financial inequality may be a major factor in rising inheritance disputes.
-Younger people are less likely than previous generations to own their own home; they are more likely to have significant student debt; pension benefits are less favourable for many; the costs of living are rising faster than average wages.
+Sadly, a tough economy and increasing financial inequality may be major factors in rising inheritance disputes.
+Younger people are less likely than previous generations to own their own homes; they are more likely to have significant student debt; pension benefits are less favourable for many; the costs of living are rising faster than average wages.

 The amount of wealth owned by older people has also increased dramatically in recent years due to skyrocketing house prices.